Path to the Throne

 The Seven Pillar Edicts

 Ashoka had these decrees inscribed after more than two decades had passed since his crowning.
 He said that his love and duty towards Dhamma had only increased over time and that this was to be an encouragement for all people, soldiers, workers, and officers to move towards Dhamma and attain their own happiness.
+He actively spread Buddhism and the teachings of Buddha.

 Ashoka also clarified what constituted Dhamma; it included generosity, gratitude, humbleness, a lot of good, and a little bad.
 He had this edict written to serve as a reminder to people of how Dhamma surrounds them and is never too far or difficult to achieve.

-He said that people often tend to overlook their bad deeds and instead just focus on the good, which should not be the case.
+Ashoka said that people often tend to overlook their bad deeds and instead just focus on the good, which should not be the case.
 The causes and violence that lead to bad deeds should be avoided.
 He had trees planted so that their shade would be of use to both man and beast.
 He also had makeshift hospitals built and watering holes dug.

 The Minor Pillar Edicts